pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 in a particular direction.

-It seems to me that the ARC data set is itself an exercise in Curriculum design, where the sequence of tasks the system is exposed to, are chosen in a way that will direct the system towards human-like intelligence.
-In the pessimistic case, it may only produce a system that's good a taking ARC-type of tests and nothing else.
+It seems to me that the ARC data set is itself an exercise in Curriculum design, where the sequence of tasks the system is exposed to, is chosen in a way that will direct the system towards human-like intelligence.
+In the pessimistic case, it may only produce a system that's good at taking ARC-type of tests and nothing else.

 The designed curriculum limits the amount of examples the system is allowed to use for its learning before being able to solve new tasks, this is inline with the desired goal